Multi-messenger Astronomy with Quenched Superradiance: Introduction

 This article is organized as follows.
-In Sec. \ref{sec:supradgw} we explain in details the mechanism of the origin of the creation of GW and neutrino flux from the superradiance respectively.
-In Sec. \ref{sec:results} we explain our finding with the help of a few benchmark cases.
-Finally in Sec. \ref{sec:concl} we summarize and conclude.
+In Sec. \ref{sec:bhsuprad} we briefly explain the basics of black hole superradiance followed by Sec.~\ref{sec:qsrbh} where we discuss the quenched superradiance mechanism in details.
+In Sec. \ref{sec:results} we explain our finding with the help of a few benchmark cases and finally in Sec. \ref{sec:concl} we summarize and conclude.